 - Your partner does not seem to look at or consider your perspective.

 If you can relate to most or all of these points, then gather all your self-esteem, evaluate what is best for you, and take steps towards it.
 These points will help you in determining what you really need to do.
 You have only one life, and it is not worth sacrificing it for a person who uses you for their needs but doesn’t care about your well being.

 What Should You Do If Your Partner Is Controlling?

 Before putting an end to a controlling relationship, you can try and discuss your problems with your partner and let them know that their behavior is hurting you.
 Here are a few ways to do that and resist being controlled in a relationship.

-- Never give up on yourself, always make self-care a priority; every degrading word uttered by your controlling partner is only to break your confidence and gain control over you.
+- Never give up on yourself, and always make self-care a priority; every degrading word uttered by your controlling partner is only to break your confidence and gain control over you.
 Don’t let them win at their work of limiting you.

 - Stop crossing mountains for a person who cannot even cross a puddle for you.
 If your partner is making his love conditional, do not beg or do things to please them.

-- Stop pretending like everything is okay.
+- Stop pretending like everything’s okay.
 If it were, you would not be reading this article or questioning your relationship.

 Stop making excuses for your partner’s abusive behavior.
 They have no right to shout at you or hit you just because you did not do what they want.

 Is walking out of the relationship the only solution?
 Not always.
 If your partner can understand that you feel trapped and is willing to change for you, then with some help, both of you can set some ground rules and start a new life together.
 But that may not always be the case.

 Unfortunately, if your partner is not ready to listen to you and change their ways, then it is time to do what is in your best interests.
 Do not be under the impression that you cannot live without them.
 Even though it might hurt you a little now and might feel overwhelming, things will get better eventually.
 Here are a few points to keep in mind before deciding to walk out.